 Smith, K (2015) Emerging issues in rural crime - 'Crops and Robbers' Presentation at the Launch of the Rural Security Research Group, Harper Adams University, 9 December 2015

 SMITH, K (2014) Crime Prevention as part of the Business Plan for rural start-ups Proceedings of the 12th International Rural Entrpreneurship conference18th-19th June 2014, Harper Adams University(Paper available at: http://cdn.harper-adams.ac.uk/document/page/153_Kreseda-Smith---Rural-Crime-Prevention.pdf)

 Smith, K. (2014) Why Research Rural Crime?
 (Crime Matters Blog Entry on the Crimestoppers Website.
 Available at: http://blog.crimestoppers-uk.org/?p=620)

 Mawby, RI and SMITH, K (2013) Accounting for the Police: The New Police and Crime Commissioners in England and Wales The Police Journal: June 2013Vol.
 86, No. 2(pp. 143-157. doi: http://dx.doi.org/10.1350/pojo.2013.86.2.610)

-Looking forward to undertaking further research within the rural crime, behavioural science, human trafficking arenas
+Exploring various research issues within the rural crime, behavioural science, human trafficking arenas

-Currently supervising two PhD students researching ICT extension among farmers in South Africa, and modern slavery within the European agri-horticultural supply chain.
+Currently supervising three PhD students researching ICT extension among farmers in South Africa, human trafficking in Nigeria, and modern slavery within the European agri-horticultural supply chain.